 The photos above are of the lighthouse at CAPE MEARES, just west of Tillamook,Oregon.
 Only 38 feet tall from the ground to the top of the round ventilator on the roof, this lighthouse, like many along the Pacific coast, sits on a high ledge and doesn’t need to be tall.
+The photo at the top of the page shows the high rocky cliffs of the northern Oregon shore, with the Cape Meares lighthouse perched on the edge.
 Its light shines many miles out over the ocean.
 It is unusual in that one approaches the lighthouse from above, and the first view you get is of the lantern room on top.
 The keeper’s residence and other station buildings, now removed, were in what is now the visitor parking area up above the lighthouse.

 The photo above, taken during the lighthouse’s working days, shows the exterior ladder that gave access to the gallery deck, with many visitors in attendance.
 The original “work room”, now replaced with a recreated structure, is also shown.
 The lens is protected from daytime sunlight by curtains that are pulled around the inside of the lantern.